Bushraalotaibi/BushraAlotaibi/README.md

 ## Hi there It's Bushra Alotaibi!👋

-<br>🎓 Senior Computer Scince Student at University of Hail<br>🔐 Interested in Offensive Security, Pentesting, networking and progtamming<br>💼 Holder of eJPTv2<br>🚀 Passionate about Cybersecurity
+🎓 Senior Computer Science Student at University of Hail<br>🔐 Interested in Offensive Security, Pentesting, networking and progtamming<br>💼 Holder of eJPTv2<br>🚀 Passionate about Cybersecurity

 ## 🌐 Socials: